jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ### What is Consent

-At its core consent means the explicit permission to do something that involves the person who gives the permission.
+At its core consent means the explicit permission to do something that directly affects the person providing permission.
 Though that definition is not enough.
-It leaves out the **why** you need consent in a work environment to do work related tasks.
+It leaves out the **why** you need consent in a work environment before making changes.

 Consent is really about trust.
 Trust first that the person has the ability not to consent, and secondly that what is about to happen will be emotionally, physically, financially, and psychologically safe.